plone/training/gatsby/sourceplugins.rst

 .. note::

     There are a lot of plugins for almost every need.

     You can find a complete list of plugins on `GatsbyJS official website <https://www.gatsbyjs.org/plugins/>`_.

-Let's start with a basic one, ``gatsby-source-filesystem``: a plugin that transforms files into GraphQL nodes.
+Let us start with a basic one, ``gatsby-source-filesystem``: a plugin that transforms files into GraphQL nodes.

 .. code-block:: none

     npm install --save gatsby-source-filesystem

 After that, we need to enable the plugin in our project.
 To do this, we need to add it into ``gatsby-config.js`` file.

 .. literalinclude:: _snippets/gatsby-config.js